-Many believe that closer attention to developments in the emerging market economies in the 1990s would have lead to earlier concerns about possible crises by market participants and earlier reactions by policymakers averting divergent expectations.
+Many believe that closer attention to developments in the emerging market economies in the 1990s would have lead to earlier concerns about possible crises.
 Predicting trouble could have led to earlier adoption of policies that might have avoided or reduced the costs of crises.
 Indeed, there is a substantial literature on the performance of crisis-prediction methods.
 For example, Berg, Borensztein, and Pattillo (2004) review a number of "early warning systems."
 Their assessment is that the performance of early warning systems (EWS) are is mixed, but conclude: